 Lots of experts recommend smart switches over smart bulbs because they are easier to use.
 However, without smart bulbs, you won’t get the awesome benefit of color changing or white-shifting lights.

-You can debate the pros and cons of each (which I’ve done here), but I don’t want to choose one or the other.
+You can debate the pros and cons of smart switches and smart bulbs (which I’ve done here), but I don’t want to choose one or the other.
 I want the best of both.
 I want to be able to combine the cool, color changing effects of smart bulbs with the convenience and usability of smart switches.

 Can it be done?
 Of course!
 Here’s how.Read More